sgaliamov/rust-web-api/README.md

 ## This does

-1. Adds a note to SQL DB.
+1. Adds a note to `PostgreSQL`.
-1. Returns a note from Postgres DB.
+1. Returns a note from `PostgreSQL`.
 1. Returns current date.

 ## Results